VRArtforStroke/VR_Art_for_Stroke/README.md

 # VR_Art_for_Stroke

-Project: Art-Making in Virtual Reality: Design Implications for People with Impairments
+Project: VR Art-Making in Stroke Rehabilitation